AaltoSciComp/science-build-rules/docs/source/overview.rst

 Typical build will do the following steps:

-1. Reading and validating configuration.
+1. Read and validate configuration.
 This is done by the ``ConfReader``-class.
-2. Building the software based on build rules.
+2. Build the software based on build rules.
 This is done by subclasses of the ``Builder``-class.
-3. Testing the installed software.
+3. Test the installed software.
 This step is not yet implemented.
-4. Deploying software from the build system into a target system using a desired deployment strategy.
+4. Deploy software from the build system into a target system with a desired deployment strategy.
 This is done by subclasses of the ``Deployer``-class.

-The basic idea of the buildrules is that a series of operations - defined by a ``Builder``-class - are done in a specific way that is defined by the configuration files.
+Idea in "build-rules" is that a series of operations are done in a specific way, defined by the ``Builder``-class and configuration files.
+Each subclass of ``Builder`` is tool specific, for example ``SpackBuilder`` uses spack.
+The user chooses the subclass of ``Builder`` designed for the tool they wish to use and modifies configuration files to match their needs.

 Before doing a build, configuration files are loaded in and validated.
 The build and deployment commands, which are based on the configuration files, are then predefined and wrapped in subclasses of the ``Rule``-class.
 Each subclass of ``Builder`` and ``Deployer`` can have their own configuration yaml-files and corresponding schemas.